 Final Payment – Final payment is due 8 weeks prior to trek departure.

-Our preferred Hotel in Port Moresby is the Gateway Hotel.
-If not available we will source a similar quality Hotel.
+Our preferred Hotels in Port Moresby are the Stanley Hotel and Suites for Australian Led treks and the Gateway Hotel for Local Led treks.
+If not available we will source similar quality hotels.
+The Stanley Hotel is a five star hotel with pool, restaurants, bars, spa and gym with 24 hour security and a secure adjoining shopping centre.
 The Gateway is a three/four star Hotel, with pool, restaurant, bar and 24 hour security.

 Gateway address is:

 Gateway Hotel – Port Moresby

 P.O.
 Box 1215, Boroko (Street address is Borea Road Six Mile)